CLPS — CLPS Incorporation

 2. Strategic Updates and Business Highlights:

-- Global Expansion: Significant growth in the U.S. (72% revenue increase) and Japan (156% revenue increase) markets.
+- CLPS achieved significant growth in overseas markets, particularly in the U.S. (72% increase) and Japan (156% increase).

-- Talent Development: Partnerships with educational institutions to enhance IT talent development.
+- Talent development initiatives include partnerships with educational institutions to foster IT skills.

 3. Forward Guidance and Outlook: